I've Always Wanted To Be The Kind Of Woman Who Wore Hoops

 When I first got my ears pierced, I told the woman at Claire's that I really wanted the rhinestone studs, even though my mother made me pick the gold balls.
 (They were "hypoallergenic" and "go with everything," descriptors that were about as appealing to my 9-year-old self as "they're on sale" and "no one will notice them.")
 But what I really, really wanted was a pair of hoops.
-I noticed my friends' older sisters wearing them, and they were high schoolers.
+I noticed my friends' older sisters wearing them.
 When they spoke, they never sounded like they were tripping over their words in childlike excitement.
 When they sat silent, they would twirl their gold hoops between their fingers and swing their crossed legs instead of nervously rubbernecking around (have you ever seen a kid sit still and luxuriate in it?).
-Their hoops bookended their faces, which were flecked with glitter, eyelids coloured with white liner.
+Their hoops bookended their brown, black, and bronzed faces, which were flecked with glitter, eyelids colored with white liner.
 Hoops topped off their outfits, with their bra straps, lace camisoles, and platform loafers that I was not allowed to wear yet.
 Hoops were grown-up.
 Hoops were for women who knew they were grown-up.

+Twenty years later, I've got a salary, an apartment, and multiple pairs of platform loafers, and I still don't entirely feel qualified to wear hoops.
+Each time I put them on, I feel like an imposter in the same way that I still can't taste a new bottle of wine at a restaurant without making a joke to defuse how awkward I feel.
+It sounds neurotic to make a connection between hoops and that woman, but whenever I attempt either, I feel like a fraud.
+But frankly, I should get over it for a lot of reasons — the least of which is because they look great.
+Which is why I turned to lifelong hoops devotee, photographer Cassidy Turner, to help show me the way.

+"I've always worn hoop earrings, and so has my sister," she told me.
+"I think it's because we saw our mom wearing them.
+She has this one pair of hoop earrings that I've ALWAYS coveted ever since I can remember — these tiny, vintage silver hoops with blue gems lining them.
+I was too afraid to ask to borrow them until recently and still felt like I was borrowing the Queen's jewels."

 Advertisement